How to add type check assertions in Vitest

 What is meant by type check tests?

-So if you have a Typescript app, you probably have a step in your CI/CD which checks that all the types in your app match.
+So if you have a TypeScript app, you probably have a step in your CI/CD which checks that all the types in your app match.

 If you had this for example, it would fail: